orchid00/ReproducibleResearchThings/PITCHME.md

 ---

-* Order - confirm which element should go first, so that files on the same theme are listed together and can therefore be found easily
+* Order - confirm which element should go first, so that files on the same theme are listed together and can, therefore, be found easily
-* Numbers - specify the amount of digits that will be used in numbering so that files are listed numerically e.g. 01, 002, etc.
+* Numbers - specify the number of digits that will be used to sort numerically e.g. 01, 002, etc.

 ---